Modeling Empathic Similarity in Personal Narratives: EmpathicStories Dataset

 At the beginning of the task, we first provide the annotator with 6 examples of empathically similar stories: one positive and one negative example for stories that are empathically similar/dissimilar based on each feature: main event, emotion, and moral of the story.
 After reading the two stories, we ask workers to provide explanations of whether and why the narrators would empathize with one another, to prime annotators to think about the empathic relationship between the stories.
 We then ask workers to provide four similarity ratings on a 4-point Likert scale (1 = strongly disagree, 4 = strongly agree): (1) overall empathic similarity (how likely the two narrators would empathize with each other), (2) similarity in the main events, (3) emotions, and (4) morals of the stories.
-Annotation templates can be found in Appendix \ref{annotation_templates}.

-\paragraph{Agreement} We show agreement scores for empathy, event, emotion, and moral similarity across the entire dataset in Table \ref{tab:alphas}.
-While these agreement scores are seemingly on the lower side, we are aiming for a more descriptive annotation paradigm and thus do not expect annotators to perfectly agree \cite{rottger_two_2022}.
-Furthermore, our agreement rates are in line with other inherently personal and subjective annotation tasks \cite{sap_connotation_nodate, rashkin_modeling_2018}.
+\textbf{Agreement} We aggregate annotations by averaging between the 2 raters.
+Agreement scores for empathy, event, emotion, and moral similarity across the entire dataset are shown in Table \ref{tab:alphas}.
+While these agreement scores are seemingly on the lower side, using a softer constraint, we see that most common disagreements are at most 1 likert point away (73\% of points are at most 1 distance away).
+We are aiming for a more descriptive annotation paradigm and thus do not expect annotators to perfectly agree \cite{rottger_two_2022}.
+Furthermore, our agreement rates are in line with other inherently personal and affect-driven annotation tasks \cite{sap_connotation_nodate, rashkin_modeling_2018}.
+Given the difficulty of our task (reading longer stories and projecting the mental state of 2 characters), our agreement is in line with prior work, which achieve around 0.51 - 0.91 PPA and 0.29 - 0.34 KA.